Q: Who owns Twin Cities School of Dance?

-A: We are now proudly accepting Visa, Mastercard and Discover as well as cash and checks.
+A: We proudly accepting Visa, Mastercard and Discover as well as cash and checks.
 Payments can be made online or at the studio.

 Q: What other expenses can I expect other than the registration fee and class tuition?

 A: There are various fees associated with each of our performances (The Nutcracker Ballet, Spring Ballet, and Spring Recital).
 In particular if your child plans to participate in the Spring Recital, there is a costume deposit of $55 due by November 1st, with the balance, if any, due in the Spring.
 Costumes are ordered by early November to allow sufficient time for delivery prior to the Spring Recital.
 The deposit confirms your commitment to participation and is non-refundable.

 Q: How many classes are in each year?

 A: The schedule is established to allow for 30 classes per school year.
 Our fees are based accordingly and take into account time off for tech weeks and holiday breaks.

 Q: What should my child wear to class?